-You qualify for a Normal Retirement Pension on or after your Normal Retirement Date.
-If you are working in Covered Employment, your Normal Retirement Date is the first of the month on or immediately following the date you reach your Normal Retirement Age.
+You are eligible to receive a Normal Retirement Pension if you terminated Covered Employment on or after your Normal Retirement Date.
+Your Normal Retirement Date is the first of the month on or immediately following the date you reach your Normal Retirement Age.
 Your Normal Retirement Age is: